skynetcat/skynetcat/README.md

-Many people love fancy READMEs for their profiles but I'll just leave some advice here.
+I'll just leave some advice here.
 Advice that I realized and changed my life:
 - Slow down.
 Knowledge isn't about consumption.
 It's about what you do with it.
 - Your time is finite.
 You can't do everything, so you have to make sacrifices.
 What I mean is:
     - Sacrificing many learning resources for a single one.
 Just start somewhere.